 Was it because I needed to feel attractive, and growing old brings about feelings of not being attractive?
 Why was I unable to take this step in my journey?
 I never had fear about being different, throughout my whole life.
 In fact, I sort of liked being a rebel.
 Why was going gray so difficult for me?

 What is 'aging gracefully' all about?
 I always hated that expression.
 What does it mean anyway?
 Is it about quiet submission to accept our fate?
 That certainly didn’t fit me.
 I had no idea how to age gracefully, and I don’t think I know now.

-I think going gray represents a lot more that just aging gracefully.
+I think going gray represents a lot more than just aging gracefully.
 When I really ‘get down to the root of it all,’ going gray represents self-confidence of the highest degree.
 It shows to the world that being beautiful is and MUST be defined by me and only me.

 All-in-all I really have not been honest with myself.
 I really have been clinging to the old, sexist, youth-worship, I-will-lose-my-husband-and-my-attractiveness model that society has brainwashed me to believe!
-Halellujah that is now changing!
+Hallelujah that is now changing!

 I have been reading how going gray can be traumatic.
 There is no way to do it except by letting the gray hair grow out.
 Some ladies blend in highlights or dye their hair gray to ease the transition to going gray.
 I just decided to go cold turkey, and let the ugly warm brown tones grow out without tampering with the color.

 Many years later, I am not yet totally gray in my 60's.
 I still wear long hair as you can see by my profile photo on "contact me."
 I never went out and cut it to a Pixie style to rid myself of the color all at once, as I thought I would.
 I did, however, keep my hair much shorter until all the gray was the same length.